vesper-framework/vesper/docs/javascript/modules.md

 > This guide is for JavaScript users.
 TypeScript version is [here](../typescript/modules.md).

 Once your project gets larger having everything in a single `src` directory may create a big mess for you.
-Scepter provides you an abstraction called `module` to separate your different parts of your application into modules.
+Vesper provides you an abstraction called `module` to separate your different parts of your application into modules.

 Let's create a `User` and `Photo` modules.
 Create `src/user` and `src/photo` directories.